Sniper (film series): Sniper: Rogue Mission (2022)

 After discovering a human sex trafficking ring working with a corrupt agent, Brandon Beckett teams up with allies from his past, Agent Zeke "Zero" Rosenberg and Yuki "Lady Death" Mifune, to discover the identity of the agent and stop the ring.

 Sniper: G.R.I.T. – Global Response & Intelligence Team (2023)

 When an international terrorist cult threatens global political stability and kidnaps a fellow agent, ace sniper Brandon Beckett and the newly formed Global Response & Intelligence Team (G.R.I.T.) — led by Colonel Stone must travel across the world to Malta, infiltrate the cult, and take out its leader to free Lady Death and stop the global threat.

 Sniper: The Last Stand (2025)

 To stop an arms dealer from unleashing a deadly superweapon, Brandon Beckett and Agent Zero are deployed to Costa Verde to lead a group of elite soldiers against an unrelenting militia.
 Taking an untested sniper under his wing, Beckett faces his newest challenge: giving orders instead of receiving them.
 With both time and ammo running low in a race to save humanity, the team must overcome all odds just to survive.

+Sniper: No Nation (2026)

+A covert operation in Costa Verde explodes into an international scandal, and the U.S. government responds by disavowing the Global Response & Intelligence Team (G.R.I.T.), branding its operatives as terrorists.
+Hunted by the very country he served, Brandon Beckett goes AWOL only to learn that the Phoenix Rebellion, his last remaining allies, has been decimated by the Iron Legion, a mercenary force working for Costa Verde’s ruthless Prime Minister.
+With fellow soldiers imprisoned and scheduled for public execution, Brandon reunites with his father, legendary sniper Thomas Beckett, brother-in-arms Agent Zero, and a handful of rebels for an off-the-books rescue mission against impossible odds.
+As time runs out for his friends and global tensions rise, Brandon faces his most dangerous fight yet — without a flag, without backup, and without mercy.